 HR then finds themselves using workarounds or performing manual data entry.
 This increases the risk of errors and ends up costing the employer even more time and money—the exact thing they wanted to avoid by using an all-in-one solution.

 Employers may like the idea of the all-in-one solution because they believe that there’s one support team that can help them with all of their software issues.
 Unfortunately, this isn’t always the case.
 In fact, it usually never is.

 Typically, employers won’t have one main point of contact for them to go to for all concerns.
 They’ll find that they’re usually dealing with different contacts (or worse – a ticketing system) for payroll than they are with benefits, so it’s not the cohesive service experience they were expecting.
 Instead, the inquiry will go from one place to the next until it finds the right team.

 All-in-one HR technology leaves brokers out of the equation

 When you endorse the use of an all-in-one payroll system, you could accidentally wind up cutting yourself out of the loop.

-Like any business, these companies want to attract and retain customers—your clients—by offering additional services related to benefits and compliance, such as COBRA administration, HSA/FSA/HRA administration, ACA reporting, retirement/financial services, and eventually…maybe even health insurance (as you’re well aware, industry disruption is already here and it will only continue to grow).
+Like any business, these companies want to attract and retain customers—your clients—by offering additional services related to benefits and compliance, such as COBRA administration, dependent verification services, HSA/FSA/HRA administration, ACA reporting, retirement/financial services, and eventually…maybe even health insurance (as you’re well aware, industry disruption is already here and it will only continue to grow).

 The good news is that you can protect and continue to grow your book of business.
 Your clients look to you first for these services.
 With knowledge and awareness of the market, alongside strong partnerships, you are in the perfect position to take a holistic approach that will allow you to continue acting as a trusted benefits advisor regardless of what disruption enters the landscape.